canonical/praecepta/en/index.md

 ## Lone "this", "these", "those", "that"

-A _demonstrative pronoun_ is a word that refers to a thing previously discussed, and are the familiar words "this", "these", "those" and "that".
-They can work both in isolation ("That's great!") and paired with the thing they refer to ("This apple is sweet.").
+The familiar words "this", "these", "those" and "that" serve to refer back to something previously discussed and are called _demonstrative pronouns_.
+They can work both on their own ("That's great!") and paired with the thing they refer to ("This apple is sweet.").

-Isolated demonstrative pronouns can improve the flow of sentences when there's no possibility of ambiguity:
+When there's no chance for ambiguity, an isolated demonstrative pronoun can flow nicely:

 - Create two new instances.
 These will operate as your client and server.

+There's no doubt here that "these" refers to the instances.

-However, if there's a large distance between the pronoun and the thing you're referring to, or the previous sentence contains multiple ideas, the reader may confuse your meaning.
-If there's a chance of ambiguity, put the target noun immediately after a demonstrative pronoun:
+However, if there's a significant distance between a pronoun and the thing it refers to, or the previous sentence contains multiple ideas, the reader may confuse the meaning.
+If there's a risk of ambiguity, put the target noun immediately after the demonstrative pronoun:

 - **Use**: The `yaml` object is sourced from the `yamllib` library.
 This object is only available if...
 - **Don't use**: The `yaml` object is sourced from the `yamllib` library.
 This is only available if...

-In the improved sentence, putting "object" after "this" makes it clear you're referring to the object and not the library.
+In the improved sentence, inserting "object" after "this" makes it clear we're referring to the object and not the library.

 <!-- RULE